anajera05/ArtSphere/README.md

 ## How to build and run the application
 1. ```git clone https://github.com/anajera05/ArtSphere```
 2. ```cd Artsphere```
+3. Add MAPS_API_KEY=Key to local.properties, where Key is your Google Maps API key.
-3. Run emulator
+4. Run emulator
-4. run application
+5. run application

 <!-- USAGE EXAMPLES -->
 ## Users